localstack/docs/README.md

   https://gohugo.io/content-management/syntax-highlighting/
 - Handling images can be a bit tedious with Hugo.
   If you want to use images in your post, create a new [leaf bundle directory](https://github.com/gohugoio/hugo/issues/1240) and put the image and the post (named `index.md`) in there (you can find examples in the docs already, f.e. the cognito service docs).

   Then you can use the usual markdown syntax with a relative path (f.e.:
   `![Alternative_Text](file_next_to_post.png)`).

   If you want to resize the image, use the `figure` shortcode.
+- Use relative paths to cross-reference between pages

 PS.: Feel free to add more best practices here (also give us a heads-up in [#sig-docs](https://localstack-cloud.slack.com/archives/C02FZH6UB2A)).